-When the hot summer months decide to come around, your home air conditioning system is an essential part of your family's comfort.
-Unfortunately, unexpected noises can happen, and being able to identify them early can help you to avoid costly repairs in the long run.
+When the hot summer months come around, your air conditioner is a vital part of your family's comfort.
+Unfortunately, unexpected noises can happen.
+Being able to identify them early can help you to avoid costly repairs in the long run.
 Start by taking a second to identify the noise that your HVAC system is making.

-If you notice a banging noise coming from your air conditioning system, it's a likely indication that there is a broken or loose part.
+If you notice a banging noise coming from your air conditioner, it's a sign that there is a broken or loose part.
 This could be a crankshaft, piston pin, or even a connecting rod.
 It's best to shut your HVAC

-system off and contact an HVAC professional to evaluate the noise.
+system off and contact an HVAC professional to check out the noise.

 When you hear your HVAC system make a clanking noise, it's likely that a part is loose or out of balance.
 It's not uncommon for an indoor blower fan to become unbalanced and hit other parts.
-When this noise occurs, it's best to shut off your HVAC system and contact an HVAC professional for further assistance with the issue.
+When this noise occurs, it's best to shut off your HVAC system.
+Contact an HVAC professional for further help with the issue.

-The electrical components of your air conditioning system will click when they turn on and off.
-If you hear a clicking noise while your system is running, it's an indication that something is wrong.
+The electrical parts of your air conditioning system will click when they turn on and off.
+If you hear a clicking noise while your system is running, it's a sign that something is wrong.
 The most likely culprit is a defective thermostat.
-However, it's best to contact an HVAC professional
+It's best to contact an HVAC professional

 for a whole HVAC system evaluation.

-A distinctive buzzing noise coming from your air conditioning unit can indicate many different things.
+A buzzing noise coming from your air conditioning unit can be from many things.
 There could be loose parts, loose debris in your HVAC

-unit, a refrigerant leak, or even a soon-to-be-failing part.
+unit, a refrigerant leak, or even a failing part.
 You may want to contact an HVAC professional to identify the source of the buzzing noise.

 Rattling is one of those noises that can mean a variety of issues with your air conditioning system.
 It could be as simple as debris caught inside of your system or a loose bolt.
 Or, it could be as serious as a deteriorating air conditioning system.
-An HVAC professional should be able to listen to the rattling noise to locate where it's coming from and what's causing it.
+An HVAC professional will listen to the rattling to find where it's coming from and what's causing it.

-A high-pitched screaming noise coming from your air conditioning system is likely a refrigerant leak.
-It's vital that you immediately shut off your air conditioning system and contact an HVAC professional right away.
-Your HVAC professional may be able to identify a refrigerant leak or an internal pressure problem with the compressor in your air conditioning system.
+A high-pitched screaming noise from your air conditioner is likely a refrigerant leak.
+It's vital that you shut off your air conditioner and contact an HVAC professional right away.
+Your HVAC professional may be able to find a refrigerant leak.
+It can also be an internal pressure problem with the compressor in your air conditioner.

-While a slight pulsating noise from your air conditioning system is completely natural, it can sometimes indicate a problem.
-If the outdoor unit is creating a pulsating noise that you can hear clearly when inside of your home, it's likely a problem with a loose part in your condenser unit.
-You should contact an HVAC professional for assistance with this noise.
+A slight pulsating noise from your air conditioning system is completely natural.
+But, it can sometimes be a sign that there's a problem.
+If the outdoor unit is pulsating sou loud that you can hear inside the home, it's a loose part in your condenser unit.
+You should contact an HVAC professional for help with this noise.

-A humming noise from your HVAC system isn't usually a sign of anything overly serious.
-Rather, a humming noise tends to indicate that there's a part working itself loose inside of your air conditioning system.
+A humming noise from your HVAC system isn't usually a sign of anything serious.
+Rather, a humming noise is a sign that there's a loose part inside of your air conditioning system.
 While you can still run your HVAC system, it's a good idea to contact an HVAC professional.

-They can evaluate the problem and fix it before it gets worse and causes costly damage to your air conditioning system.
+They can look at the problem and fix it before it gets worse.
+You want to prevent costly damage to your air conditioning system.

-A squealing noise from your air conditioning system is typically a result of the blower fan.
+A squealing noise from your air conditioning system is often a result of the blower fan.
 As the fan motor starts to wear out, it will start to squeal.
-It's best to have your local HVAC professional evaluate the fan and determine if a replacement motor is necessary for your air conditioning system.
+It's best to have your local HVAC professional check the fan.
+They will know if you need a replacement motor for your air conditioning system.